ennova/postmarkdown/README.markdown

  */
 ```

-Or if you're using scss:
+Or if you're using SCSS:

 ```scss
 @import "postmarkdown/syntax/github";